-So far, we’ve covered most of the “required” aspects of the invitation process, but there are a million other things you can do with your invite suite to help your guests and add some extra fun!
-One of the most common ways to do this is with an insert, details, or accommodations card – but we often see couples being confused about the right information to include in these pieces.
+What are wedding details cards?
+So far, we’ve covered most of the “required” aspects of the invitation process in our All About Invitations series, but there are a million other things you can do with your invite suite to help your guests and add some extra fun!
+One of the most common ways to do this is with an insert card, details card, or accommodations card – but we often see couples being confused about the right information to include on your insert card or details card.
 Keep reading for all the info about how to create the perfect details card for your wedding invitation suite!

 A details card or insert card is an extra piece that you include with your invitation suites to include additional information that isn’t on the invitation or reply card.
 Inserts are used in a few different ways, but mostly to draw attention to anything different or unexpected about a wedding that your guests will need to understand or prepare for.
 There is typically a wedding website these days, and the details card can include that address as well as any information that you think people may miss if they don’t look at the website.

 For instance, you can include accommodations or transportation instructions on your details card.
 You can tell people if they need to book their hotels early, due to a large event in town around the same time, or you can let your guests know if only adults are invited to the wedding reception.
 These are all examples of things to include on your details card.

 Insert cards are generally sent alongside the wedding invitation, but they can be sent in a Save the Date or other type of invitation if needed.
 We recommend an insert for anything that’s out of the norm – for instance, if your wedding takes place on Super Bowl weekend in the same area as the Super Bowl, you may want to include an insert in your Save the Date so people know to book their hotel ASAP.

 True wedding invitation etiquette says that you should only include the wedding Ceremony information on the main invitation, so if your wedding reception is in a different location, it’s customary to send an insert card with the Reception address and timing as well.